pcdudemjb/Game-Changer/README.md

 Streamlit file is included and will run on a local machine.

+I used it to predict the Chicago Bulls' record by using stats from a month or two before I gave my presentation.
+The result was only 1 win away from being correct.

 ### Folder Contents
--Team Stats Per Game & Team Summaries .csv files that I concatenated into nbaR.csv.
+-Team Stats Per Game & Team Summaries .csv files that I concatenated into nbaR.csv and eventually wrangled into nbaR2.csv -I used both R & Python as you will see Final Project Code(.R & .ipynb) -NBA Presentation is my slideshow
--
+-Streamlit.py has my interactive application -Theme.zip is the powerpoint theme (credit to the creator in my slideshow) -model.pkl was used to create the Streamlit application